-What is diabetes and what are the symptoms?
+What is Diabetes and what are the symptoms?

-How many types of diabetes mellitus are there?
+How many types of Diabetes mellitus are there?

-There are two types of diabetes;
+There are four types of diabetes;

 This causes difficulty in controlling the levels of sugars in your blood.

 Type 1 diabetes commonly known as Insulin dependent diabetes mellitus is an autoimmune disease, it is not caused by eating too many sweet things.
 As Type 1 diabetics don’t produce their own insulin, they must take injections of insulin multiple times a day.
 It usually occurs during childhood or adolescence (and was previously referred to as juvenile diabetes) but it can also develop in adults, even some people in their 60s!
 In fact, half of all people who are diagnosed with Type 1 diabetes are adults.

 This can be difficult if you are travelling in a hot climate as insulin must be kept between 18 and 26˚C. FRIO insulin cooler wallets are available from our shop here.
 These keep insulin at the recommended temperature for a minimum of 45 hours even in external temperatures of up to 37.5˚C.

 Type 2 Diabetes